pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## Security Groups

+- `By default`, security groups `allow all outbound traffic`.
+- Security group `rules are always permissive`; you can't create rules that deny access.
+- Security groups are `stateful`

 ### The reason for the issue where the new EC2 instances are unable to mount the Amazon EFS file system in a new Availability Zone could be:
 The security group for the mount target does not allow inbound NFS connections from the security group used by the EC2 instances.